Shotguns are one of the most useful tools in your arsenal.

 The biggest advantage to a modern double-barrel shotgun is the ability to use different-sized chokes in each barrel.

-A choke is a device that attaches to the barrel.
+A choke is a device that attaches to the barrel or is integrated into the barrel.

 Its purpose is to adjust the pattern of your shot so that you can reach a target with more or less shot at varying ranges.